grisu48/disko-san/README.md

 # Disclaimer

 The software is provided as-is without any warranty of claims to be correct or even working at all.
-I'm a random dude from the internet, it's up to you to decide to trust me or not :-)
+I'm a random dude from the internet, and probably should not be trusted when it comes to the sanity of your own hard disks :-)